 It wasn’t that many years ago that one of the world’s most famous sport lovers may have attempted to do me in.
 Not just once, either.
-She may have made two attempts on my life in the one week-end.
-After failing in the first attempt (a lame effort carried out by a posse of her henchmen) she may have made up her mind that, if you wanted a job done properly, you had to do it yourself when she, personally, almost shuffled me off my mortal coil not long after!
+She may have made two attempts on my life on the one week-end.
+After failing in the first attempt (a lame effort carried out by a posse of her henchmen) she may have made up her mind that, if you wanted a job done properly, you had to do it yourself!
 I have no idea why this powerful woman would take offence at me.
 I cannot recall ever having done anything to provoke or threaten her.
 I had paid my taxes.
 I had been a loyal subject.
 I even recall having toasted her health once at a formal dinner.
 Be that as it may, it seems she may have made up her mind that I was a bother, and that I should be dispatched and this all made for an awkward week-end for me.
 Read the true story about the Queen’s dodgy week end of sports spectating and make up your own mind.

 Public road bisects the race track